WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

        _"the album is a smorgasbord of different musical styles"_

+- sober

+  1. adjective: not affected by alcohol; not drunk.

+  2. adjective: serious, sensible, and solemn.

+     _"a sober view of life"_

+  3. verb: make or become sober after drinking alcohol.

+     _"that coffee sobered him up"_

+     - make or become more serious, sensible, and solemn.

+       _"his expression sobered her"_

+  4. phrase: as sober as a judge — completely sober.

 - solely

   1. adverb: not involving anyone or anything else; only. 不涉及其他任何人或任何事；仅仅。